dosco/graphjin/docs/website/docs/seed.md

 ## Inserting the users fake blog posts

 Another example highlighting how the `connect` syntax of GraphJin GraphQL can be used to connect inserted posts to random users that were previously created.
-For futher details checkout the [seed script](/seed) documentation.

 ```javascript
 var posts = [];